 Angie and her husband Brice live in Goshen with their two Yorkies, Chase and Cassie.
 Her son Tony resides in Illinois and is working on his certification as a Maintenance Engineer.
 In the winter you can find Angie and Brice hitting the trails on their snowmobiles and in the summer relaxing by the pool, working in the garden or starting a project around the house.

-Matt joined the United Way team full time in January of 2016.
-Matt is a proud Hoosier and native son of Elkhart County.
+Matt joined the United Way team in January of 2016.
+He is a proud Hoosier and native son of Elkhart County.

-His roles at United Way include development and design of print materials, social media marketing, event coordination, and project lead on new digital donor engagement initiatives.
+His roles at United Way include office administration and support, office management, development and design of print materials, social media marketing, event coordination, and project lead on digital donor engagement initiatives.

 Matt and his wife Erin live in Goshen.
 Outside of work you can find him picking a guitar on the back porch, fussing over something on the stove, or out supporting local arts and music.